 - Why go: Wildlife viewing including orcas, otters, and seals, places to hike and enjoy the beach.

-- When to go: The inside of the lighthouse is closed to visitors in 2020, the surrounding grounds are open daily.
+- When to go: The inside of the lighthouse is closed to visitors, the grounds are open daily.

 Lime Kiln Lighthouse in Lime Kiln State Park, 1567 Westside Rd, Friday Harbor, WA 98250.
 (About 110 miles north of Seattle via Anacortes Ferry.)
 Historic lighthouse located on the western side of San Juan Island.
 The park features picnic areas, bird watching, and accessible beach.
 Possible whale sightings spring to fall.
 Self-guided trail.
 Guides available in summer.
 Take the ferry to Friday Harbor from Anacortes.
 Requires Washington State Discover Pass.